WhoTargetsMe/ad-transparency-standards/implement.md

-# The Ad Transparency Data Disclosure Schema
+# The Political Advertising Transparency Data Disclosure Schema

-By implementing a schema, or standard, for how ad transparency data is presented, ad platforms can increase comprehension, trust, interoperability, quality of analysis and more.
+By implementing a schema, or standard, for how political advertising data is presented, ad platforms can increase comprehension, trust, interoperability, quality of analysis and more.
+It also reduces the costs of implementation.

 ## Caveat